IamMrCupp/homelab/terraform/README.md

 **Homelab Setup**

-The following items are under control of terraform in the homelab setup:
+The following items are under control of terraform (using terragrunt) in the homelab setup:
 - DNS
     + Internal DNS
         * Tech-Noid Systems (tech-noid.net)